nsalleron/coveo-challenge/README.md

-The latest commit [#2](https://github.com/nsalleron/coveo-challenge/commit/376b253183f5fc1570bd17e7be490337b1a89276) introduces a major refactor of both the backend and frontend, enhancing the project's structure and functionality, especially for managing city suggestions within an application.

-I'm sorry for only having a single commit to show you, which prevents you from seeing how the refactoring was carried out step by step.
+The commit [#2](https://github.com/nsalleron/coveo-challenge/commit/376b253183f5fc1570bd17e7be490337b1a89276) introduces a major refactor of both the backend and frontend, enhancing the project's structure and functionality, especially for managing city suggestions within an application.
+I'm sorry for only having a single commit to show you for such a big refactoring, which prevents you from seeing how the refactoring was carried out step by step.
 I wasn't aware that I needed to submit code, so I panicked a bit and focused on delivering something as quickly as possible.
 Here is a list of the major changes made to the project.

 ## 1. Backend Changes